relationlabs/Relation-Graph/docs/ACL Introduction.md

 # ACL Introdction

 #### [Test Case] Insert Data.
-In the Function of these Version, each database has an access control list (ACL) which specifies the different levels of access the data.
-In this Demo, when we start the Graph Database, the first thing is initialize configuration of Database, which contains Loading the ACL Data file.
+From now on, we finished the access control list (ACL) funciton which allow user to use Reltion Graph with the different levels of access the data.

+In the source code, we can see, when start the Relation Graph, the first thing is initialize configuration of Database, which contains Loading the ACL Data file.

 ```
 pub fn init_data() {